jhu-ospo-courses/JHU-EN.601.270/README.md

 * Be aware of the high-level community and business issues (ownership, licenses, non-profits, community development, culture)
 * Understand the basic framework for intellectual property that every professional developer needs to know

+## Lecture Notes
+Lecture notes will be posted in the Lectures

+## The Student Project
+Students are expected to complete a student project over the course of the semester.
+The student projects come from a number of open source projects in the industry, and these open source projects are providing mentors for the work.
+Student projects are more fully described on the Student Projects page.